 - After the end of paid and unpaid Maternity leave, parents who are employees can work half their normal weekly working hours for 60 days for the first birth, 120 days for the second birth, and 180 days for subsequent births.
-There is an additional 30 days in the case of multiple births and part-time working can be extended to 360 days in the case of a child born with a disability.
+There is an additional 30 days in the case of multiple births, and part-time working can be extended to 360 days in the case of a child born with a disability.
 Only one parent can claim this leave (çalışma süresinin yarısı kadar ücretsiz izin hakkı).
-It is unpaid. - At the end of the maternity leave and the following unpaid leaves, parents can request a further period of part-time leave until their child starts compulsory primary education at 6 years; the employer has to agree the length of the leave and how it is taken.
-The worker has to file their demand to their employer at least one month before their start date, and must provide written proof that their partner, the other parent, is employed.
-Only one parent can claim this leave (kismi süreli çalışma izni), and the other parent must be employed.
-It is unpaid, i.e., the parent taking leave receives reduced earnings.
+It is unpaid. - After the end of paid and unpaid Maternity leave, parents can request a further period of part-time leave until their child starts compulsory primary education at six years; the employer has to agree on the length of the leave and how it is taken.
+The worker has to file their demand to their employer at least one month before their start date and must provide written proof that their partner, the other parent, is employed.
+Only one parent can claim this leave (kısmi süreli çalışma izni), and the other parent must be employed.
+It is unpaid, i.e., the parent taking leave receives reduced earnings. - Although the law does not specify the sex of the partner, same-sex marriages are illegal in Türkiye.
+Hence all co-parents mentioned here should be considered heterosexual couples.